Board of Trustee Policy

 The actual method(s) of communication used will based on the particular emergency.

-The College will issue an “all clear” message to convey the College’s return to normal operations to all faculty, staff and students via College assigned email accounts, the MCCC homepage, and text message via MCCC E2Campus subscribers.
-Details regarding the incident will be communicated on the College’s homepage.
+The College will issue an “all clear” message to convey the College’s return to normal operations to all faculty, staff and students via College assigned email accounts, the MCCC homepage, and text message via MCCC text-messaging subscribers.

-Authorized users of the emergency notification system are the
+Authorized users of the emergency notification system are: